 Create your multiplatform project

-Create the project with a wizard
+Create a project using the wizard

 To begin, create a sample project.
 This is best achieved with the Kotlin Multiplatform web wizard: